 - Ruby 2.1+

 mitty gem relies on rmagick for photo manipulation, which means it will need to install ImageMagick on your system.
 That’s easy enough on Linux or OS X, but I know it can be finicky on Windows.
 Given that, I haven’t tested it on Windows at all, so chances are it will not work out of the box.

-To install the gem, simply follow the instructions int he README.
+To install the gem, just follow the instructions in the README.
 It will cover the gem installation itself, as well as what configuration options are available/required.